 Imagine: It’s a gorgeous day, and you’re lounging by the pool or spread out on a beach towel.
-Reapplying sunscreen has totally slipped your mind—and you haven’t even thought about finding a shady spot—because you simply can't put your book down.
+Reapplying sunscreen has totally slipped your mind—and you haven’t even thought about finding a shady spot—because you simply can't put down your book.

 That’s exactly what happened to us (and will happen to you) when you pick up one the following gripping beach reads.
-From stories of nightmarish vacations to nannies from hell, their twists and turns will add so many chills to your day, you’ll forget all about the heat.
+From nightmarish vacations to nannies from hell, the twists and turns in these thrilling beach reads will add so many chills to your day, you’ll forget all about the heat.

 Sandy, David, and Peter were enjoying their summer love triangle until Rhoda showed up.
 Awkward and plain, Rhoda is an easy target, and Sandy uses her vulnerability to test the boys' loyalty.
 But what starts out as a game of typical teenage bullying quickly escalates to cruel, destructive heights.
 Published in 1968 and adapted into an Oscar nominated film, Evan Hunter's novel is a classic summer read that’ll appeal to fans of books like The Secret History.